-Yes, the drinking water quality is monitored on a quarterly basis and monthly basis when site is ramped up.
+Yes, the drinking water quality is monitored on a quarterly basis and monthly basis when site is fully staffed.
 Bacteriological water tests are performed at two locations.
 Both samples are collected from regular consumption and food preparation areas.

 The water is tested for bacteriological parameters including E. coli and Total Coliforms.
 A Heterotrophic Plate Count (HPC) is also completed.
 All water analysis must pass guidelines prior to water consumption.
+Bacteriological parameters are listed in the table below.